The Advocacy Institute describes information about funding and how the ESSA affects students with disabilities.

 Parent to Parent USA matches parents for help providing emotional and informational support for students with disabilities.

 Technology and Media Division (TAM) of the Council for Exceptional Children works to assist students with disabilities through technology.
 The topics are relevant to tech use in today’s classrooms.

 Understood provides news, resources, and the latest research about disabilities.

-Wrightslaw, provides legal information for parents, educators, and special education.
+Wrightslaw provides legal information for parents, educators, and special education.
 Advocates for children with disabilities.
-They have links on many topics children with disabilities..
+They have links on many topics for children with disabilities…

-Exceptional Delaware is a website and blog with information especially relevant if you have a child with special needs and live in Delaware.
-This website provides political information that is also helpful to those outside of Delaware.
+Exceptional Delaware is a website and blog with relevant information if you have a child with special needs and live in Delaware.
+This website provides political information that is also helpful to those who live outside Delaware.

 Family Resource Center provides parents with children with disabilities training and information in the Chicago metropolitan area.
 They will help parents make informed decisions about rights and responsibilities under IDEA, how to communicate with school professionals, make informed decisions about IEPs, connect with other parents who have the same concerns, learn about early intervention and transition services, and more.

 Troy LaRaviere’s Blog great posts about CPS and reform.
 I especially appreciated “Like Thieves in the Night: Deceptive CPS Student Service Cuts Spark Principal Uprising” about the loss of real jobs and how such loss would affect students with special needs.